 TL;DR: Four years ago, I left Google with the idea for a new kind of server monitoring tool.
 The idea was to combine traditionally separate functions such as log exploration, log aggregation and analysis, metrics gathering, alerting, and dashboard generation into a single service.
 One tenet was that the service should be fast, giving ops teams a lightweight, interactive, “fun” experience.
 This would require analyzing multi-gigabyte data sets at subsecond speeds, and doing it on a budget.
-Existing log management tools were often slow and clunky, so we were facing a challenge, but the good kind — an opportunity to deliver a new user experience through solid engineering.
+Existing centralized log management tools were often slow and clunky, so we were facing a challenge, but the good kind — an opportunity to deliver a new user experience through solid engineering.

 This article describes how we met that challenge using an “old school”, brute-force approach, by eliminating layers and avoiding complex data structures.
 There are lessons here that you can apply to your own engineering challenges.